shady-guy/IRIS-figma-design-implementation-task/README.md

    The most accessed modules according to the feedback I received: attendance and moodle.
    Another big observation I made was the dissatisfaction with the colour scheme for attendance: 90% shouldn't be in yellow, 80% shouldn't be red.
    In the earliest version of IRIS that I remember, the option to see minor CGPA and credits was there which was removed.
 I decided to bring that back.
+   (Although I couldn't implement the functionality, I kept the buttons)
 ## 2. Implemented features:
    About IRIS and IRIS Blog are interactable links that take user to the respective websites.
    The moodle logo and NITK logo take user to moodle.org and nitk.ac.in when clicked on.